10 Hilarious Facts About Sweden That Will Make You Laugh

 The Swedish town of Kiruna is moving its entire city to a new location due to the impact of mining activities on the ground.

-Read more The Enchanting Melody: Discover Fun Facts About the Harp
+Read more 10 Fun Facts You Didn't Know About the World Cup

 In Sweden, it’s common to take off your shoes when entering someone’s home, even if you’re just visiting briefly.